The Kindly Ones (Littell novel): Other language editions

 Jonathan Derbyshire, culture editor of the New Statesman, called it "a remarkable novel" and its protagonist "a convincing witness to the defining moral catastrophe of the 20th century."
 Tim Martin of The Telegraph praised the novel for not being just another story about banality of evil: "it is a magnificently artificial project in character construction, a highly literary and provocative attempt to create a character various enough to match the many discontinuous realities of the apocalyptic Nazi world-view.
 The result is a sprawling, daring, loose-ended monster of a book, one that justifies its towering subject matter by its persistent and troubling refusal to offer easy answers and to make satisfying sense."
 Writing for The Guardian, British author James Lasdun criticized the novel for "some large flaws" such as its main character, "a ghoul belonging more to the fictional universe of, say, Bret Easton Ellis's American Psycho", and provocative use of anachronisms, but called it a "monumental inquiry into evil.
 To say that it falls short of Melville's visionary originality (and lacks, also, the breadth and vitality of Tolstoy, despite the claims of some reviewers) is hardly a criticism.
 It's a rare book that even invites such comparisons, and for all its faults, for all its problematic use of history, The Kindly Ones does just that."
 In The Spectator, British journalist and biographer Patrick Marnham wrote: "Dr Aue cannot be brought to trial because he does not exist; on the other hand, he can give us something even more valuable than vengeance, something that no real war criminal can manage, and that is total honesty."
 Harvard University's English studies' Professor Leland de la Durantaye wrote that The Kindly Ones "is indeed about cruelty and evil in the way that morality plays are, but it is also about evil in history, the weaving together of hundreds of objectives, millions of people, into an ensemble so vast, diverse, and ever-changing that even a well-placed and sharp-sighted observer cannot fully grasp it."

 Sales in the United States were considered extremely low.
 The book was bought by HarperCollins for a rumored $1 million, and the first printing consisted of 150,000 copies.
 According to Nielsen BookScan – which captures around 70 percent of total sales – by the end of July 2009 only 17,000 copies had been sold.

 Adaptations

 The novel was adapted into an opera by Catalan composer Hèctor Parra with libretto by Händl Klaus, directed by Calixto Bieito.
 The work was commissioned by Opera Vlaanderen, premiered on April 24, 2019, in Antwerp.

+In 2021, a play based on the novel was also staged at the Moscow Theater on Malaya Bronnaya.